sash11/ASRock-X299E-ITX-i9-10900X/README.md

 - C.A.M.
 Disabled
 - SATA Mode AHCI
 - XHCI Hand-Off Enabled
+- For more detailed settings download folder BIOS-Screenshots

 ## Installation instructions
 - Copy both EFI and NVRAM folders onto the bootable USB stick and later onto the HDD once system is up and running.